Learn about our materials

 Indigo

-- 'Of all the dyes it is the one, Indigo' - William Morris often had blue hands from his indigo experiments.
-Mum is just like William.
+- 'Of all the dyes it is the one, Indigo' - William Morris often had blue hands from his indigo experiments, just like our mum.

 - Our Indigo dying takes place in the back garden.
 Before we begin, the space is cornered off with sheep hurdles.
 This is both to keep the dogs out, and mum in.